1

 As an F 60 Fire Guard, your typical shift involves patrolling designated areas to ensure fire safety, monitoring hot work operations, and promptly addressing any unsafe conditions.
 You may also be responsible for maintaining detailed logbooks of your inspections and coordinating with onsite personnel or building management to enforce fire safety regulations.
 The work environment can range from construction sites and hotels to commercial buildings, often requiring vigilance in both indoor and outdoor settings.
 Throughout your shift, you'd need to stay alert, respond quickly to alarms, and communicate effectively with local fire departments or emergency responders when necessary.
 This role is vital for preventing fire hazards and ensuring compliance with local safety codes.

-What are the key skills and qualifications needed to thrive in the F 60 Fire Guard position, and why are they important?
+What skills and qualifications are needed to be an F 60 Fire Guard?

 To thrive as an F 60 Fire Guard, you need a solid understanding of fire safety protocols, situational awareness, and a valid F-60 Certificate of Fitness issued by the FDNY.
 Familiarity with fire alarm panels, portable extinguishers, and emergency communication systems is essential for the role.
 Key soft skills include attentiveness, reliability, and strong communication to effectively monitor environments and respond to incidents.
 These skills help ensure the safety of buildings and occupants by enabling quick, correct responses during emergencies or hazardous activities.